 Mass evictions are exactly what the CDPH promoted in the case of Pacifica Companies’ request to evict Japanese American and Japanese seniors from the Sakura ICF, despite the opposition of ten licensed physicians and the documented knowledge that no comparable, adequate level of care transfer facilities existed elsewhere.

-The article below identifies the $3 Million fund and two specific cases where CDPH intervened to assume control of facilities run by “bad apple” operators.
+The article below identifies the $3 Million+ fund, but more importantly, two specific cases where CDPH intervened to assume control of facilities run by “bad apple” operators.